foomo/foomo-docs/foomo/docs/security/macos.md

   - [ ] Limit analytics/diagnostics sharing to minimum necessary; disable ad personalization.

 - Telemetry, Detection, and Response
-  - [ ] Deploy managed EDR/XDR (endpoint detection/response) using Apple’s [Endpoint Security](https://developer.apple.com/documentation/endpointsecurity) framework; verify coverage.
+  - [ ] Deploy managed Endpoint Detection and Response (EDR)/Extended Detection and Response (XDR) using Apple’s [Endpoint Security](https://developer.apple.com/documentation/endpointsecurity) framework; verify coverage.
 An EDR agent is crucial for detecting and responding to advanced threats that bypass preventative controls.
   - [ ] Enable unified logging collection for security‑relevant events; forward to a [SIEM](https://en.wikipedia.org/wiki/Security_information_and_event_management).
 Centralize macOS logs in a SIEM to enable threat hunting, incident investigation, and compliance monitoring.
     ```bash
     # Example: stream logs in real-time to view security-related events